Eve-PHP/Framework/README.md

 eve()->model('auth')->detail();
 ```

 Each of the CRUD classes follow a similar pattern.
-All CRUD classes should have a method called `error()` and a method called `process()`.
+All CRUD classes should have a method called `errors()` and a method called `process()`.
 For example to create a new auth row you can do so given the following example.

 ```
 eve()